Tirunelveli Tamil Nadu, India Travel Guide

 Always ask for permission before photographing people, most notably women and children.
 Respect privacy.

-Engage respectfully with locals, practice patience, and try to learn a few basic Tamil phrases.
+Be respectful when engaging with locals, practice patience, and sample to learn a few basic Tamil phrases.

 Use a reusable water bottle and refill it.
-Carry a reusable shopping bag to reduce waste.
+Take a reusable bag for shopping to reduce waste.

 Utilize public transport or shared taxis where feasible to reduce emissions.